places-to-visit-in-timphu

 1. Tashichho Dzong: Tashichho Dzong is this massive white fortress that serves as both a monastery and the seat of government.
 Think about that for a second - the same building where monks meditate is where the country's political decisions get made.
 During summer, hundreds of monks live here, and you can hear their evening chanting echo across the valley.
 It's not a tourist show - it's their actual daily practice.

-2. Buddha Dordenma: Buddha Dordenma is this giant golden statue that you can see from anywhere in the valley.
+2. Buddha Dordenma: Buddha Dordenma is a giant golden statue that you can see from anywhere in the valley.
 At 169 feet tall, it's hard to miss.
 But don't just drive up, take your photo, and leave.
 Go at sunset when the whole city spreads out below you.
 Inside the statue, thousands of smaller Buddha images create this amazing kaleidoscope effect, making it one of the best places to visit in Thimphu.

 3. Memorial Chorten: Memorial Chorten might look like just another temple, but hang around for a while and you'll see it's actually the social heart of the city.
-Every morning and evening, hundreds of people circle this white stupa spinning prayer wheels and chanting quietly.
+Every morning and evening, hundreds of people circle this white stupa, spinning prayer wheels and chanting quietly.
 Old women in traditional dress walk alongside young professionals still in their work clothes.
 Nobody's putting on a show - this is just what they do.

 4. Weekend Market: The Weekend Market transforms the riverbank into complete chaos every Friday and Saturday.
 Vendors spread their goods on tarps - chillies so red they practically glow, yak cheese that smells like nothing you've ever encountered, and handwoven textiles in patterns that have been passed down for generations.
 This isn't set up for tourists, though plenty visit.
 It's where locals do their actual grocery shopping.